SadeghShojayefard/identityuser/README.md

 * ✔ Auto-copy authentication boilerplate into your project
 * ✔ Built-in Zod validation
+* ✔ Resend-ready to send email to user
 * ✔ Mongoose user model
 * ✔ Password hashing with bcrypt
 * ✔ NextAuth-ready structure